 Insadong: What to See and How to go?
 Read this post for more information before going.
 It is one of the famous traditional Korean streets in Seoul.

-Insadong is one of the famous traditional Korean streets in Seoul where the visitors come often.
+Insadong is one of the famous traditional Korean streets in Seoul where visitors come often.
 In this area, you will see boutique shops, handicraft shops, local restaurants, antique wooden tea houses and cafes, traditional stationery shops, art galleries, porcelain, and pottery shops that line up along the alleys and streets.

 Annyeong Insadong 안녕인사동